 If you’ve lost your license in Iowa, you may have to file for SR-22 insurance in order to get your license back.

-SR-22 insurance isn’t insurance at all.
+SR-22 insurance isn’t actually insurance.
 It’s a certificate that verifies you have the minimum liability insurance required by law in Iowa.

 Here’s a look at how you can get and maintain an SR-22 in the Hawkeye State.